ibm-cloud-docs/vpc/bs_snapshots_view.md

 You can view a list of all snapshots and consistency groups, and drill down to see information about a particular snapshot.
 Choose the UI, CLI, API, or Terraform to retrieve this information.
 {: shortdesc}

-You can use allowed-use expressions with bootable block storage snapshots to define the capabilities and restrictions of a snapshot and help you find compatible image and profile combinations during server creation.
-To use allowed-use expressions with your snapshots, see [Adding allowed-use expressions to custom images](/docs/vpc?topic=vpc-custom-image-allowed-use-expressions&interface=ui).

 Fast restore snapshot clones and consistency groups are not supported for second-generation storage volumes in the current release.
-Cross-regional snapshot copies are not supported if the source volume exceeds 10 TB or if it is encrypted with customer-managed encryption key.
+During the [select availability]{: tag-green} phase, you can't create a cross-regional copy of your second-generation snapshot if it is encrypted with a customer-managed key or if its source volume exceeds 10 TB.

 ## Listing snapshots in the console
 {: #snapshots-vpc-view-ui}